5 Things To Consider When Shifting To Remote Workplace Learning

 1. Your Current Learning Ecosystem

 The learning ecosystem is the combination of tools and solutions used to deliver, manage, and track your digital training programs.
-This includes but is not limited to: the Learning Management System (LMS); HR solutions, curated content; and tools for social connectivity, reporting, or other needs.
+This includes but is not limited to: the Corporate Learning Management System (LMS); HR solutions, curated content; and tools for social connectivity, reporting, or other needs.

 In order to successfully engage learners, foster engagement, and deliver impactful learning programs, your learning ecosystem needs to include a few key components: an interoperable platform, dynamic reporting, and unique training experiences that are tailored to the needs of your learners.
 Flexible technology options that are available in the market today allow organizations to build a best-of-breed learning solution that meets their specific goals and budget requirements, while also connecting with its other important systems.
 Open-source LMS solutions in particular integrate well with other third-party products and invite limitless possibilities for tailoring your workplace learning program.
 As new technologies emerge, it is also easy to plug them into your learning ecosystem, allowing you to create a future-proof solution.